Chief executive officer: Toxic executives

-There are contentious claims that a significant number of CEO's have psychopathic tendencies, often characterized by power-seeking behavior and dominance.
+There are contentious claims that a significant number of CEOs have psychopathic tendencies, often characterized by power-seeking behavior and dominance.
 These individuals can often conceal their ruthlessness and antisocial behavior behind a facade of charm and eloquence.
 Traits such as courage and risk-taking, generally considered desirable, are often found alongside these psychopathic tendencies.

 Tara Swart, a neuroscientist at MIT Sloan School of Management, has suggested that individuals with psychopathic traits thrive in chaotic environments and are aware that others do not.
 As a result, they may intentionally create chaos in the workplace.
 This perspective is explored in the book Snakes in Suits, co-authored by Robert D. Hare.

 However, Scott Lilienfeld has argued that the attention given to psychopathy in the workplace by both the media and scholars has far exceeded the available scientific evidence.
 Emilia Bunea, writing in Psychology Today, has linked psychopathic traits in managers to workplace bullying, employee dissatisfaction, and turnover intentions.
 Despite this, Bunea cautions that excessive worry about supposed psychopathic managers could discourage individuals from pursuing careers in corporations and deter employees from addressing issues with difficult bosses.

+Controversies

+There have been several notable controversies involving famous CEOs.
+Some of the most prominent controversies were a result of the MeToo Movement including Harvey Weinstein and the Weinstein Company, Steve Wynn and Wynn Resorts Ltd., and Leslie Moonves & CBS.

+Elon Musk, the CEO of Tesla, Inc. and SpaceX, has been the subject of several controversies.
+In 2018, Musk tweeted "[a]m considering taking Tesla private at $420.
+Funding secured" in the middle of a trading day and a few weeks later, Tesla announced it would go private.
+The SEC investigated Musk shortly after his tweet and charged him with securities fraud.
+Musk settled the controversy and stepped down as chair of Tesla's board but remained the company's CEO.
+Musk and Tesla both paid a $20 million penalty to be distributed among harmed investors.